mrcj101111/in-out-assignment/README.txt

 -Navigate to the the directory in which you've cloned the project.

--Run the script 'amend_csv.py'.

--The new csv filed will override 'new_output.py'.
+-Run the script 'amend_csv.py' followed by your input file name and a prefered output file name example: amend_csv.py -input 'input.csv' -output 'new_output.csv'.